gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * 'sign_alg', i.e. the first element of the 'sign_info' parameter, takes values from Tables 5 and 6 of {{RFC8152}}.

-* 'sign_parameters', i.e. the second element of the 'sign_info' parameter, takes values from the Counter Signature Parameters Registry (see Section 9.1 of {{I-D.ietf-core-oscore-groupcomm}}).
+* 'sign_parameters', i.e. the second element of the 'sign_info' parameter, takes values from the "Counter Signature Parameters" Registry (see Section 9.1 of {{I-D.ietf-core-oscore-groupcomm}}).
 Its structure depends on the value of 'sign_alg'.
 If no parameters of the counter signature algorithm are specified, 'sign_parameters' MUST be encoding the CBOR simple value Null.

-* 'sign_key_parameters', i.e. the third element of the 'sign_info' parameter, takes values from the Counter Signature Key Parameters Registry (see Section 9.2 of {{I-D.ietf-core-oscore-groupcomm}}).
+* 'sign_key_parameters', i.e. the third element of the 'sign_info' parameter, takes values from the "Counter Signature Key Parameters" Registry (see Section 9.2 of {{I-D.ietf-core-oscore-groupcomm}}).
 Its structure depends on the value of 'sign_alg'.
 If no parameters of the key used with the counter signature algorithm are specified, 'sign_key_parameters' MUST be encoding the CBOR simple value Null.

 * 'pub_key_enc' has the value specified in {{fig-pub-key-enc-values}}.